-…ends with success and with a lot of lessons learnt!
+…and with a lot of lessons learnt!
 Which is to be expected when one takes up on the challenge of designing and implementing a social media campaign in a region with 24 different official languages that focuses on such a hot topic as online hate speech – right before election time in the European Union.

 So did this campaign manage to succeed against (almost) all the odds and if yes, how?

 Stemming from a Twitter workshop in Dublin co-organized by the European Commission, the first joint European NGO campaign on hate speech initiated in January 2019 and ended in May 2019, giving the coordination team and social media representatives a good 4 months to mobilize and get NGOs from across the EU on board.

 The campaign gathered almost 40 NGOs from the EU to enhance digital empathy around the values of tolerance and respect, and to raise awareness on the often normalized usage of hate speech before and during the European elections.
 Led by a coordination team based in Brussels, London and Amsterdam, it built upon existing networks and initiatives that combat hate speech online to give more spotlight to respectful online and offline exchanges.
 Attracting a high number of organizations representing all major regions within the EU was a key priority in order to have a wide geographical reach and given the 24 official languages of the EU, translations provided by participating NGOs were essential for a local reach.